In need of a powerful gas chainsaw that can handle heavy-duty cutting tasks and can take down large trees on its own?

 Bar and Chain Mechanics:

 The 20” bar is strictly meant for commercial use.
 You can take down a large and thick tree with the tool and that too within few seconds.
-The sprocket nose shape of the bar helps it penetrating thick wood bars and logs with ease.
+The sprocket nose shape of the bar helps it penetrate thick wood bars and logs with ease.

 Apart from the rugged bar, the chain has got bumper spikes and they are quite sharp.